 I bet you thought you would never find low carb hash browns.
 Think again.
-This fried radishes and cauliflower variation with curb your breakfast potato cravings.
+These Fried Radish and Cauliflower Hash Browns with Bacon will curb your breakfast potato cravings.

 Fried Radish and Cauliflower Hash Browns with Bacon - Paleo, Low Carb